allanlw/inband-traceroute/README.md

 # inband-traceroute

-Design is to use XDP on the interface to process ethernet packets.
-This avoids the need for a raw socket, etc.

-Aya can create an XDP program template using cargo-generate: https://aya-rs.dev/book/start/development/#prerequisites

 AsyncPerfEventArray (user mode) and PerfEventArray map for custom type.

 array map can be used for configuration if required.